 Follow The Thames, the greatest river in England, as it rises from its source at Kemble in the Cotswold Hills to the Nore, where it flows into the busy shipping routes of the cold North Sea.

-Passing through peaceful water meadows, unspoilt rural villages, historic towns and the cities of Oxford, Reading and of course finally through the heart of London, to finish at the Thames Barrier in Greenwich.
-With plenty of accommodation enroute and easily accessible by public transport this is a good, relatively level walk for people of all ages and abilities.
+Passing through peaceful water meadows, unspoiled rural villages, historic towns and the cities of Oxford, Reading and of course finally through the heart of London, to finish at the Thames Barrier in Greenwich.
+With plenty of accommodation enroute and easily accessible by public transport the Thames Path is a good, relatively level walk for people of all ages and abilities.

 Best times to walk the path are April through to November when there is little risk of flooding, and wildlife and views are at their best.
 Up river of Oxford is particularly prone to flooding during winter months.

 Highlights: Watching boats rise up and down through the 47 locks along the walk and seeing the incredible urban sprawl of London gradually give way to the North Sea where the estuary reaches 16 kms across.